 ~ The progression of my experience of hip-hop ran from dabble to wholehearted embrace.
 It started in mid school with Chamillionaire and continues today with Kendrick.
-Beats + poetry + lyricism and transcendent meaning, rap was a genre that didn’t come naturally to me but holds everything that I love about music, just in a different form, created by personages wholly outside anything I might ever otherwise know.
+Beats + poetry + lyricism and transcendent meaning, rap was a genre that didn’t come naturally to me.
+Even so, it holds everything that I love about music, just in a different form, created by personages wholly outside anything I might ever otherwise know.
 What follows are tracks from the artists, as I ran through them chronologically and favorited them for all-time.

 Chamillionaire – Turn It Up – Letting it fly on my Belkin mp3 player.
 Blasting it while playing NBA Live ’05.
 Posting the Hip Hop Police video on my Myspace.
 Trying to dance to Ridin’ Dirty at school dances.
 Cham’s place was long ago secured in the holds of my most nascent memories of rap.

-2Pac – Changes – There are 2 layers Tupac.
+2Pac – Changes – There are 2 layers to 2pac.
 The music and its meaning, and the man and his now mythic status.
-Take together, he’s probably the G.O.A.T.
+Taken together, he’s probably the G.O.A.T.
 Larger than life, making music that was supposed to actually change people, change the world – more people should make an effort to actually listen to his music.

 Nas – N.Y.
 State of Mind – Nas’ beats and voice are relentless, continuously making next-level decisions.
-He holds lyric that have layers of meaning, and his cadence is entrancing.
+He unfolds lyricism with layers of meaning, his cadence is entrancing.
 Illmatic is widely considered one of the best and most influential albums of all time.
 He might be my favorite.

 Deltron 3030 – Mastermind – My listening to Del the Funky Homosapien came about from the threads of the Gorillaz, which I discovered in my youth via Toonami, which came from early love of sci-fi and anime.
 Naturally, Deltron 3030 deals in high art concept albums of the year 3030 and all the potential storylines that may come in the far future from an MC ready to relate them.